pip-services/pip-services-docs/content/en/python/rpc/services/commandable_swagger_document.md

 #### _write_as_object
-Adds a property and its value
+Adds a property and its value.

 > _write_as_object(indent: int, name: str, value: Any)